Reprogramming: EGR1

 The gene early growth response protein 1 (EGR1) is an immediate early gene (IEG).
 The defining characteristic of IEGs is the rapid and transient up-regulation—within minutes—of their mRNA levels independent of protein synthesis.
 EGR1 can rapidly be induced by neuronal activity.
 In adulthood, EGR1 is expressed widely throughout the brain, maintaining baseline expression levels in several key areas of the brain including the medial prefrontal cortex, striatum, hippocampus and amygdala.
 This expression is linked to control of cognition, emotional response, social behavior and sensitivity to reward.
 EGR1 binds to DNA at sites with the motifs 5′-GCGTGGGCG-3′ and 5'-GCGGGGGCGG-3′ and these motifs occur primarily in promoter regions of genes.
 The short isoform TET1s is expressed in the brain.
 EGR1 and TET1s form a complex mediated by the C-terminal regions of both proteins, independently of association with DNA.
 EGR1 recruits TET1s to genomic regions flanking EGR1 binding sites.
 In the presence of EGR1, TET1s is capable of locus-specific demethylation and activation of the expression of downstream genes regulated by EGR1.

 History

-The first person to successfully demonstrate reprogramming was John Gurdon, who in 1962 demonstrated that differentiated somatic cells could be reprogrammed back into an embryonic state when he managed to obtain swimming tadpoles following the transfer of differentiated intestinal epithelial cells into enucleated frog eggs.
+Early reprogramming research involved using hormonal induction to differentiate cells into other forms.
+In 1960, plant biologist Mary Clutter showed that the vascular tissue in tobacco plants could be forcibly altered in this manner.
+She announced in 1961 that she had used the same process to convert phloem cells into xylem cells.
+The first person to successfully demonstrate reprogramming in animal cells was John Gurdon, who in 1962 demonstrated that differentiated somatic cells could be reprogrammed back into an embryonic state when he managed to obtain swimming tadpoles following the transfer of differentiated intestinal epithelial cells into enucleated frog eggs.
 For this achievement he received the 2012 Nobel Prize in Medicine alongside Shinya Yamanaka.
 Yamanaka was the first to demonstrate (in 2006) that this somatic cell nuclear transfer or oocyte-based reprogramming process (see below), that Gurdon discovered, could be recapitulated (in mice) by defined factors (Oct4, Sox2, Klf4, and c-Myc) to generate induced pluripotent stem cells (iPSCs).
 Other combinations of genes have also been used, including LIN25 and Homeobox protein NANOG.